riflosnake/XPanther/README.md

 ```python
 pip install xpanther
 ```
-or search it by 'xpanther' if you have editor with package installer.
+_or search it by `xpanther` if you have editor with package installer.
+If it doesn't show up (happens in pycharm sometimes), go to global site-packages (`pip show xpanther`<--cmd command to find directory), find and copy xpanther package, and paste it to your project's venv._

+## This package contains 2 modules, `XPanther` and `XPantherIDE`, let's start with the powerhouse!
-Then, import it to your file like:
+Import XPanther to your file like:

 ```python
 from xpanther import XPanther
 ```

-#### If it doesn't show up (happens in pycharm sometimes), go to global site-packages ({pip show xpanther}<--cmd command to find directory), find and copy xpanther package, and paste it to your project's venv.

 ## How to use: